Adolf Wölfli: Visual and written art

-Wölfli produced a huge number of works during his life, often working with the barest of materials and trading smaller works with visitors to the clinic to obtain pencils, paper or other essentials.
-Morgenthaler closely observed Wölfli's methods, writing in his influential book:
+Wölfli often worked with the barest of materials and traded smaller works with visitors to the clinic to obtain pencils, paper or other essentials.

+Morgenthaler wrote on Wölfli's materials and methods:

 "Every Monday morning Wölfli is given a new pencil and two large sheets of unprinted newsprint.
 The pencil is used up in two days; then he has to make do with the stubs he has saved or with whatever he can beg off someone else.
 He often writes with pieces only five to seven millimetres long and even with the broken-off points of lead, which he handles deftly, holding them between his fingernails.
 He carefully collects packing paper and any other paper he can get from the guards and patients in his area; otherwise he would run out of paper before the next Sunday night.
 At Christmas the house gives him a box of coloured pencils, which lasts him two or three weeks at the most."